Channels in Go provide a way for goroutines to communicate by sending and receiving values.

 func main() { ch := make(chan string) go expensiveFunc("Hello", ch) fmt.Println("Main") for range 4 { fmt.Println(<-ch) } fmt.Println("End")}func expensiveFunc(text string, ch chan string) { for i := range 4 { time.Sleep(500 * time.Millisecond) ch <- text + " " + fmt.Sprint(i) }}// Main// Hello 0// Hello 1// Hello 2// Hello 3// End

-Here, we do not need any additional mechanism in the main function to wait for the goroutine to finish.
-The <-ch operation in main blocks until a value is available to receive from the channel.
-This blocking behavior synchronizes the main function with the expensiveFunc goroutine.
-Each iteration of the loop in main waits for a corresponding send operation from expensiveFunc.
-Also, we are not required to use a loop here.
-We could call fmt.Println(<-ch) directly 4 times in sequence, and it would produce the same result.
+No extra mechanism is required in main to wait for the goroutine.
+The <-ch operation blocks until a value is available.
+This behavior synchronizes main with expensiveFunc.
+Each loop iteration in main waits for a send from expensiveFunc.
+The loop is used only as an example, calling fmt.Println(<-ch) 4 times back to back would do the same.

-In the example above, we did not strictly need to close the channel because main only catches a fixed number of messages (4) before exiting.
+In the example above, closing the channel is not required because main receives a fixed number of messages (4) before exiting.
 However, here is a modified version that requires the channel to be closed explicitly:

 func main() { ch := make(chan string) go expensiveFunc("Hello", ch) fmt.Println("Main") for msg := range ch { fmt.Println(msg) } fmt.Println("Done.")}func expensiveFunc(text string, ch chan string) { defer close(ch) for i := range 4 { time.Sleep(500 * time.Millisecond) ch <- text + " " + fmt.Sprint(i) }}// Main// Hello 0// Hello 1// Hello 2// Hello 3// Done.

-The for msg := range ch { ... } syntax essentially performs a msg := <-ch operation under the hood, which is where the blocking occurs.
+The for msg := range ch { ... } syntax performs msg := <-ch internally, where blocking occurs.

-range doesn't know how many values a channel will receive, it can be infinite.
-To stop the loop, we must explicitly close the channel to indicate that no more values are coming.
+range does not know how many values a channel will receive, it may be infinite.
+To stop the loop, close the channel to signal that no more values will be sent.

-The select statement in Go is a control structure that allows you to work with multiple channels simultaneously.
-It is similar to a switch statement but is specifically designed for channel operations.
+The select statement is a control structure for working with multiple channels simultaneously.
+It is similar to switch statement, but designed for channel operations.

-If multiple cases are ready, Go randomly selects one to execute.
+If multiple cases are ready, one is chosen randomly.

-If there is no default case, it blocks until a case becomes ready.
+Without a default, it blocks until a case is ready.

 Without a Done Channel:

-The myFunc goroutine will print "MyFunc" for 5 seconds and then return, even though the main program continues to run for an hour.
+The myFunc goroutine prints "Working..." for 5 seconds and then return, even though the main program continues to run for an hour.

 The struct{} type represents an empty struct in Go.
 It consumes zero bytes of memory, making it ideal for